gbinal/tobago/community-organizing.md

 published: true
 ---

-## Monthly Trash Pickups
+## Monthly Community Cleanups

 #### Summary

-A monthly neighborhood trash pickup.
+A monthly neighborhood cleanup where we pick up trash and meet our neighbors!

 #### Details